kennywam/sia-integration/nia-integration-plan/week-1/prompt-engineering.md

 1. **Vagueness**

-- ❌ _Poor_: "Tell me about digitika-saas"
+- ❌ _Poor_: "Tell me about digitika"
-- ✅ _Better_: "Explain the 3-way matching process in digitika-saas"
+- ✅ _Better_: "Explain the 3-way matching process in digitika"

 2. **Overloading**